Anthony-Nolan/Atlas/README.md

 - Start the job by triggering the `RunDonorImport` function
 - The job is expected to take several hours to run
-- The job will only be re-run in full when WMDA data is updated (every 3 months).
+- The job will only be re-run in full when WMDA publish a new version of the HLA Nomenclature (every 3 months).
   - A smaller donor import of only new/changed donors should be configured to run overnight (NOVA-2131.
 At time of writing, 07/08/2018, this is yet to be implemented)

 ### (3) Hla Processing